MicrosoftDocs/power-platform/power-platform/well-architected/security/principles.md

 |![Goal icon](../_images/goal.svg) Avoid or minimize system and workload downtime and degradation in the event of a security incident by using strong security controls.
 You must keep data integrity during the incident and after the system recovers.|
 |--|

-You need to balance availability architecture choices with security architecture choices.
-The system should have availability guarantees to make sure that users have access to data and that data is reachable.
+You must balance availability architecture choices with security architecture choices.
+The system should provide availability guarantees to ensure that users can access data and that the data is reachable.
 From a security perspective, users should operate within the allowed access scope, and the data must be trusted.
 Security controls should stop bad actors, but they shouldn't stop legitimate users from accessing the system and data.

 Learn more about [designing to protect availability](/azure/well-architected/security/principles#design-to-protect-availability) in the Azure Well-Architected Framework.